MHResearchNetwork/srpm-phq9-qa/README.md

     * **Purpose:** PHQ item #9 asks, "Over the last two weeks, how often have you been bothered by thoughts that you would be better off dead, or of hurting yourself in some way?"
 A patient's response to item #9 is an especially important predictor of suicide risk.
 As such, this program assesses the availability of PHQ item #9 data for the VDW-based denominator of mental health–related outpatient clinic visits (identified in step 1 above).
 The program addresses the following questions:
 	    1. How many person-dates are associated with multiple qualifying VDW encounters?
 		2. How are VDW encounters being matched to PHQ item #9 scores?
-    * **Input data sets:**
+    * **Input SAS data sets:**
-	    * SRPM_DENOM_FULL_SITE (should be stored in .../SRPM_DENOM/LOCAL)
+	    * SRPM_DENOM_FULL_SITE.sas7bdat
+            * This data set should have been produced by SRPM_DENOM.sas and stored in the accompanying /LOCAL subdirectory.
+More information available in the [MHResearchNetwork/sprm-denom](https://github.com/MHResearchNetwork/srpm-denom) repository.
 		    * Note: SITE = local site abbreviation as implemented in VDW StdVars &_siteabbr macro variable
-		* PHQ data:
+		* PHQ9_CESR_PRO.sas7bdat
-		    * Sites that have implemented the Kaiser Permanente [CESR](http://cesr.kp.org/) PRO (Patient-Reported Outcome) data model: PRO_SURVEY_RESPONSES table
-		    * Other sites: A SAS data set named PHQ9_CESR_PRO, which should be created from raw PHQ response data to mimic a simplified a version of the CESR data model's PRO_SURVEY_RESPONSES table.
-The required data elements are shown below in Table 1.
+		    * This data set must be created from local PHQ-9 item-level response data and stored in a location accessible to the program.
+            * The required data elements, shown below in Table 1, represent a simplified version of the Kaiser Permanente CESR data model PRO_SURVEY_RESPONSES table (PRO = Patient Reported Outcomes).
-    * **Dependencies:** StdVars.sas; local modifications in introductory edit section
+    * **Other dependencies:** StdVars.sas; local modifications in introductory edit section
     * **Output files:**
         * /LOCAL/SRPM_PHQ9_QA_SITE.log – SAS log file
         * /SHARE/SRPM_PHQ9_QA_SITE.pdf – Table for local review.
 Small cell sizes suppressed per local implementation of VDW StdVars &lowest_count macro variable.
 * **Subdirectory /LOCAL:** Stores SAS log file for local review
-* **Subdirectory /RETURN:** Stores summary PDF file, which was originally intended for return to lead site
+* **Subdirectory /RETURN:** Stores summary PDF file (which was originally intended for return to lead site)

 The basic procedure to generate the PHQ item #9 quality assurance analysis is as follows:

-1. If necessary, prepare the PHQ9_CESR_PRO SAS data set as directed in Table 1.
+1. Prepare the PHQ9_CESR_PRO SAS data set as specified above and in Table 1 below.
 2. Extract repository contents to local directory of choice.
 3. Open SRPM_PHQ9_QA.sas and complete initial %include and %let statements as directed in program header.
 4. Submit modified program.